 You may be disqualified as a rider if you do not meet the following qualifications:

-- Each Phantom Ranch overnight rider must not weigh more than 200 lbs.
+- Phantom Ranch–Each Phantom Ranch overnight rider must not weigh more than 200 lbs.
 (91k), fully dressed—yes, we do weigh everyone!
 Remember that your clothing and gear may add at least 8 lbs.
 (2.6k) to your body weight.
 Even if you are below the weight limit, your weight must be proportionate to your height to ensure comfort and safety.
 If you are significantly overweight, we may not be able to let you ride for your own safety.

 - Each rider must be able to speak and understand fluent English.
 All riders must be fluent in English in order to be able to understand the Trail Guide’s instructions.
 In an emergency there is no time for translations!
 English competency will be checked upon arrival.

 - Each rider must be in good physical condition.
-No rider may be pregnant.
 A mule trip is physically rigorous.
 Riding requires both upper and lower body strength and good overall muscular condition.
 Back and knee strain emerge after just a short time in the saddle.
 Riders with heart or respiratory problems should carefully consider the rigors they will encounter.
 The trip begins and ends at 7,000 feet above sea level.
 Summer temperatures can contribute to dehydration and/or heat exhaustion.
 Temperatures can be zero and below in winter months and cause hypothermia.

 - Rides may be canceled in case of heavy snowfall or other dangerous conditions.
 If you have any doubts, we strongly urge you to consult your physician prior to making reservations.
 We reserve the option to disqualify a rider if, in our judgment, a rider’s safety may be compromised.
 As our Livery Manager says, “We’d rather make you mad than jeopardize your safety.”
 Potential riders with physical or mental disabilities must contact us in writing prior to their ride so we can evaluate their needs on an individual basis.